Area of Specialty: Physical, Mental and Emotional Components of Pain

-Sheridan’s specialty is treating the physical, mental, and emotional components of pain.
-When people are in pain, it’s impossible for them to be as brilliant as this world needs them to be.
-“That is simply not OK on my watch!” explains Sheridan.
+Sheridan’s specialty is treating the components of mental and emotional disharmony.
+This includes but is not limited to all manner of physical pain and distress.
+When people are out of balance, it’s impossible for them to be as brilliant as this world needs them to be.
+Not on her watch!

 Helping Clients Relieve Trauma and Stress in the Body

 As a patient of Sheridan’s, she’ll help you feel grounded and comfortable in your body, regardless of the circumstance.
 Using intention to communicate with your body, she encourages the discharge of stored trauma and stress.
 This in turn creates a very deep release to areas that other therapies simply cannot reach.
 Sheridan does this by using acupuncture, moxibustion, bodywork, herbal medicine, lifestyle and dietary advice along with qi gong healing.

 “I find that there is nothing more rewarding than bringing peace and comfort to your life.”

 Sheridan’s initial education in medicine began as a Licensed Massage Therapist, in 2001.
 After successfully helping many patients get out of pain using her hands, she realized she wanted to do more, since many patients needed more.
 She wanted to treat emotional and mental imbalances, along with most everything else.
 This led Sheridan to enroll in the Oregon College of Oriental Medicine, where she was given the tools for the general practice of internal medicine as well as pain management.
 She graduated in 2008 with a Master’s degree in Acupuncture and Oriental Medicine.

 Bringing Traditional Chinese Medicine to Portland